velartrill/velartrill.github.io/orig/kestrel.md

 "That looks like a radar disc."
 I purse my lips.
 "Sort of."

-"Many scanning technologies are integrated here, but you will lose no critical insight if you think of it as radar."
+"Many sensor technologies are integrated here, but you will lose no critical insight if you think of it as radar."
 She indicates a pattern of dots on the screen.
 "Colors represent IFF signals for local powers.
 Our assets are coded green, Imperial assets are coded red, League assets -- your Republic included -- are coded blue."

 There's something off about how she says "your Republic" that sets off all kinds of alarms in my head.

 The ambassador taps the screen.
 "This thick line is the boundary between sovereign Society airspace and our aircraft identification zone.
-Per our agreements with your Republic, as a diplomatic courtesy, Destiny Garden is *supposed* to contact us in advance if your aircraft are to enter our ADID zone."
+Per our understanding with your Republic, as a diplomatic courtesy, Destiny Garden is *supposed* to contact us in advance if your aircraft are to enter our ADID zone."

 I gaze at the radar, at the blue dots swarming through the identification zone, a white glyph blinking urgently in their centers.
 "You weren't given notice."

 "Friendly flyovers are rare.
-Your air force has little business here; it is an unpopulated area where we handle the routine patrols and share our onworld ISR assets, as part of the same courtesy."
+Your air force has little business here; it is an unpopulated area where we handle the routine patrols and share the data from our onworld ISR assets -- a collection of aerostats and a geostationary satellite -- as part of the same courtesy."

 "And those aren't recon flights.
 Way too many bogies, way too close together.
 Do you have eyes on them?
 Any idea what line--"